 The People Behind MSR Global

-MSR’s Global Health team is dedicated to using MSR’s expertise in engineering and manufacturing to develop innovations specifically for people in low-resource communities around the world.
-This small but passionate team comprises in-house engineers, scientists, directors, product developers and manufacturing leads.
-Though their disciplines vary, they share the desire to create solutions that can make a meaningful and lasting difference.
-Their technologies get a lot of press, but we wanted to shine a spotlight on a few of these world-class individuals who are making positive impacts on thousands of lives around the globe.
+MSR’s Global Health team is dedicated to using our expertise in engineering and manufacturing to develop innovations for people in low-resource communities around the world.
+This small but passionate team comprises in-house engineers, scientists, product developers and manufacturing leads.
+Though their disciplines vary, they share a common desire to create meaningful, life-changing solutions.
+While their technologies get a lot of press, here we shine a light on a few of these world-class individuals who are making positive impacts on thousands of lives around the globe.

 Ian Norris: Director of Technology